Myths of Nuclear Graphite in World War II, with Original Translations: Comparative History of Graphite Experiments

 \begin{displayquote} I am rather puzzled by the discrepancy between your spectroscopic measurement of boron and Fermi's absorption measurement of the ash.
 From the known boiling point of \ce{B_2O_3}, which is only listed as ``greater than 1500$^\circ$,'' one cannot at all exclude the possibility that when graphite is burned... a considerable fraction of the \ce{B_2O_3} is carried away as vapor by the carbon dioxide which is produced.
-In [these] circumstances we fear that perhaps only one-third of the boron content of the graphite is present in the ash. \citep{szilard41-01-17} \end{displayquote} MacPherson's response on January 22 echoed Bothe and Jensen's conclusion of dismissing boron evaporation:
+In [these] circumstances we fear that perhaps only one-third of the boron content of the graphite is present in the ash. \cite{szilard41-01-17} \end{displayquote}

+Szilard's hypothesis was remarkably similar to that of Hanle, yet MacPherson's response echoed Bothe's reasoning:

 \begin{displayquote} In regard to the possibility of loss of boron by evaporation in the ashing process, it is my opinion, for theoretical reasons, that such a loss would be small.
-If much boron were to be lost by evaporation... one might expect to find a significant difference in the amount of boron found in [other experiments].
-I therefore do not think it worth while for us to undertake any other work on the determination of boron in your graphite. \citep{ncc41-01-22} \end{displayquote}
+I therefore do not think it worth while for us to undertake any other work on the determination of boron in your graphite. \cite{ncc41-01-22} \end{displayquote}

-However, Szilard's hypothesis is quite remarkable considering he was most likely unaware of the German publication on vaporizable boron monoxide three months earlier \citep{zintl40}.
-Moreover, Szilard was undeterred in repeatedly suggesting new ways for National Carbon to double-check their measurement, eventually reaching the desk of H. D. Batchelor, the Director of Research, who wrote directly to Szilard:

-\begin{displayquote} It is apparent that we are not in a position to supply you graphite brick sufficiently free of boron to meet your specifications.
-In order to determine whether formed graphite blocks can be commercially produced sufficiently boron-free to meet your desires would require a time consuming research of a magnitude that we do not consider desirable to undertake...
-There is no known procedure for controlling the boron content of artificial graphite and there is no information that indicates the extent and variability of its presence in our products. \citep{ncc41-01-31,ncc41-02-26} \end{displayquote}

-The problem of purifying graphite only continued with even further persistence by Szilard, who then went over Batchelor's head and arranged a meeting at the headquarters of Union Carbide in New York City to plead his case.
-The outcome of this meeting is not recorded, but tellingly, MacPherson and two other National Carbon scientists, L. M. Currie and V. C. Hamister, became assigned to tackling problem of purifying their graphite.
-The solution was quickly realized: the purest batches of petroleum coke feed needed to be judiciously selected and the graphitization temperature needed to be increased to at least 2,800$^\circ$C or higher \citep{eatherly81}.
-Acheson furnaces then used to heat graphite, even in Germany, had been designed for 2,500$^\circ$C. With help from the National Bureau of Standards, implementing these process controls turned into an 18-month engineering effort.